The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

 - The eVisitor starts on the date it is granted

-- The visa will be digitally linked to the passport so travelers will not get a label in their passport
+- The visa will be digitally linked to the passport so travellers will not get a label in their passport

 - The visa expires one year after it was issued or when the passport expires, whichever comes first